About Viacheslav Kutuzov

 Russian chronicles contain the lineage of Kutuzovs in the earlier Russian lands, also called Novgorod Rus.
 A person named Radsha was the first mentioned ancestor of future Kutuzov dynasty.
 The Velvet Book provides the following description: "From Germans came Radsha, And Radsha had a son Yakun, and Yakun had a son Alexa, and Alexa had a son Gavrilo Alexich" [1].

-Gavrila Alexich, a grand-grandchild of Ragsha, was a prominent warlord, who participated in the Battle on the Neva on June 15, 1240.
+Gavrila Alexich, a grand-grandchild of Radsha, was a prominent warlord, who participated in the Battle on the Neva on June 15, 1240.
 In XVI century Kutuzov dynasty split into three branches: Fyodor Alexandrovich Kutuzov became the ancestor of the senior branch of the Kutuzovs.
 Grigory Alexandrovich Kutuzov Gorbaty bacame the ancestor of the second branch, which extinct in the 16th century.
 Danila Ananievich became founder of the junior branch of the Kutuzovs.

 In the middle of XIV century Golenishchev-Kutuzov branch emerged.
-Golenishchev-Kutuzovs branch gave the world many bright personalities, such as Prince Mikhail Illarionovich Golenishchev-Kutuzov, a military vis-a-vis of Napoleon Bonaparte, and Ilya Golenishchev-Kutuzov.
+Golenishchev-Kutuzovs branch gave the world many bright personalities, such as Prince Mikhail Illarionovich Golenishchev-Kutuzov, a military vis-a-vis of Napoleon Bonaparte and Ilya Golenishchev-Kutuzov

 The Kutuzov family is included in the VI, I, III and II parts of the genealogical books of the Novgorod, Pskov, Ryazan and Tver provinces (Gerbovnik, V, 17).